What if I’ve never done yoga?

-The practice room is intentionally heated to approximately 105 degrees.
+The practice room is intentionally heated to approximately 105 degrees for Bikram yoga.
 You will get used to the temperature fairly quickly, often within 2-3 sessions.
 That’s why it’s important not to make any immediate judgments about your response to it.
-You will soon discover that the heat is your best friend on the practice floor.
+Once your body adjusts, you’ll discover that the heat is your best friend on the practice floor.
 It will warm your muscles more quickly and allow you to go deeper into postures, preventing injuries while allowing for a deeper release in your body.
 Sweating helps flush toxins from your body.
 If at any time you feel overwhelmed by the heat, take Child’s Pose for as long as you need to.

 How often should I do yoga?